 Text: The Essential Physics of Medical Imaging, 3rd edition, J.T.
 Bushberg, J.A.
 Seibert, E.M.
 Leidholdt Jr., and J.M.
 Boone.
 Offered in the Fall.

 MPHY 5172 - Radiation Biology, 3.0 cr - Jianling Yuan

 (Offered even years only)

 This course covers classic radiobiological concepts including mechanisms of DNA damage and repair, characteristics of cell survival curves, and radiation effect on somatic cells, germ cells, embryos and developing fetus.
 Lectures also include detailed discussion of principles governing clinical applications such as alpha/beta ratio, dose-response relationships, dose-fractionation, and alternative radiation modalities.
-Finally, cancer biology and mechanisms of commonly used chemotherapeutic agents will be briefly touched upon.
-This course is intended for medical physics graduate students and medical residents.
+Finally, cancer biology and mechanisms of commonly used chemotherapeutic agents will be presented with an emphasis on how they relate to the practice of radiation oncology.
+This course is intended for medical physics graduate students and radiation oncology medical residents.

 Test: Radiobiology for the Radiologist, 8th edition, E. Hall, and A. J. Giaccia.
 Offered in the Fall.

 MPHY 5173 - Medical and Health Physics of Radiation Therapy, 3.0 cr - Parham Alaei

 This course is the second of three focused on radiation therapy physics.
 Among the topics covered are methods of determining dose distributions for radiation therapy treatment planning, patient data acquisition, and various factors affecting dose distribution in patient for photon and electron beams.
 Other topics covered include brachytherapy, radiation protection, and quality assurance in radiation oncology.
 This course is intended for medical physics graduate students and medical residents but is open to graduate and upper level undergraduate students in related fields.